jafaryor/algorithms-and-data-structures/src/selection/median-of-medians/readme.md

     = O(n)

 ### Space Complexity
-After the first call median of medians will spit out a smaller array, now we need to evaluate the ith element of this smaller array.
-Note that the ith element of this smaller array is the result, so i do not need to pass back any information to the earlier call.
+After the first call median of medians will spit out a smaller array, now we need to evaluate the `i`th element of this smaller array.
+Note that the `i`th element of this smaller array is the result, so i do not need to pass back any information to the earlier call.

 In quick sort, i need to put back the sorted small arrays back into the correct position and so recursion occurs.
 With median of medians, after the loop (tail recursion), i will be left with the answer.